Find Trade Colleges

 The states with the most job growth for Mine Cutting or Channeling Machine Operator are Alaska, Missouri, and Texas.
 Watch out if you plan on working in Georgia, Illinois, or Virginia.
 These states have the worst job growth for this type of profession.

-Average Mine Cutting and Channeling Machine Operators Salary
+Mine Cutting or Channeling Machine Operator Salary

-Mine Cutting and Channeling Machine Operators make between $28,680 and $74,250 a year.
+The salary for Mine Cutting and Channeling Machine Operators ranges between about $28,680 and $74,250 a year.

 undefined